I. Introduction to and Background of the PELRB

 The Board consists of five regular members and four alternate members.
 As to the regular members, two members represent and have experience with organized labor, two members represent and have experience with management interests and one member represents the public and serves as chairperson.
 Terms are for six (6) years.
 As to the four alternate members, there are two public interest alternate members, one labor representative alternate member, and one management representative alternate member.
 Alternate public interest members serve as chair in the absence of the regular public member.
 Three members of the Board constitute a quorum; however, no meetings are held unless labor, management and the public are each represented by one Board member.
 PELRB staff includes an Executive Director and Counsel, two Staff Attorneys/Hearing Officers, an Executive Secretary and a Secretary Typist II.
 Contested proceedings are presided over by Board members and/or PELRB hearing officers and counsel.

-The PELRB offices are in Concord at 2 1/2 Beacon Street, Suite 200, Concord, New Hampshire.
+The PELRB offices are in Concord at 2 1/2 Beacon Street, Suite 200.

 According to agency rules, all filings shall be made electronically at [email protected] unless electronic filing is not available, in which case filings may be mailed or delivered to the PELRB offices.
 Inquiries may be submitted by email to [email protected] or by calling 603-271-2587.